-Oh, right!
-Here's the deal: cook spaghetti squash and then put it under something, just like we would noodles or rice or potatoes.
+Here's the deal: cook spaghetti squash and then put it under something, just like noodles or rice or potatoes.
 That makes it a virtually calorie-free, carb-free starch.
 Get flavor from what's on top, not the spaghetti squash itself.
+Sisters are smart!

 NEXT TIME How long to cook spaghetti squash?
-The strands were cooked after an hour but next time I'll leave the squash in longer, say 90 minutes, to see if the strands become more noodle-y with more time in the oven.
+The strands were cooked after an hour but the next time, I left the squash in the oven longer, for a full 90 minutes.
+That's it!
+It takes 90 minutes for the spaghetti squash strands to become more noodle-y.

 SPAGHETTI SQUASH COOKED WHOLE

-About 3 cups of 'noodles' from a 2 3/4 pound spaghetti squash
+About 3 cups of "spaghetti noodles" from a 2 3/4 pound spaghetti squash

 1 spaghetti squash

-Set oven to 350F.
+Set oven to 350F/180C.
+Please note, a higher temperature is NOT recommended.
 Wash the squash, especially around the stem and blossom ends where bacteria can collect.
-Place directly on a rack in the center of the oven, setting the timer for 60 or 90 minutes plus whatever time is left to preheat.
+Place directly on a rack in the center of the oven, setting the timer for 90 minutes plus whatever time is left to preheat.

 When the squash is done, remove from the oven.
 Holding the squash with potholders, slice it pole to pole.
 Scoop out the seeds and discard.
 With the tines of a fork, scrape the flesh to separate the strands into noodles.